jaantollander/masters-thesis/content/40_results.md

 The third subplot shows the number of missing job IDs on compute nodes, which is substantial compared to the correct identifiers in the second subplot.
 The fourth subplot shows the number of malformed identifiers for all nodes.
 We can see that Jobstats on Puhti systematically produce missing job IDs and malformed identifiers.
-Furthermore, there is a large burst of malformed identifiers from 12.06 to 12.26, which indicates in some conditions, Jobstats produces a huge amount of malformed identifiers.
+Furthermore, there is a large burst of malformed identifiers from 12.06 to 12.26, indicating that in some conditions, Jobstats produces large amounts of malformed identifiers.
 It might be due to a heavy load on the OSS.
 The load across OSTs is balanced because the files are assigned OSTs equally with round-robin unless the user explicitly overwrites this policy.
 \label{fig:entry-ids-ost}